Mountain Lions: Are they in Northern New England?

 The mystical mountain lion remains elusive, but not at the Squam Lakes

 Natural Science Center!
-For a sure bet, come and visit our new Mountain Lion
+For a sure bet, come and visit our Mountain Lion

 Exhibit, constructed with appreciation to its donors, the Lehner and Kingsbury